cirept/QA_Toolbox/docs/Install.md

 ## Tampermonkey UserScript Installation Instructions

 :new:<br>
-**If you have Tampermonkey installed, Tampermonkey will detect the script and will install it for you.
-Click the "Install" button and you have installed the toolbar.
-If you do not see this feature, please follow the steps below in order to install the toolbar.**
+**If you have Tampermonkey installed, after clicking on the "Latest Code" text link Tampermonkey will detect the script and will install it for you.
+Please click the "Install" button in the page that appears and that is all you need to do to instal the toolbar.** :sweat_smile:

+**If the magic does not happen for you.
+I am sorry to hear that.  :cry: <br>Please follow the steps below in order to install the toolbar.**
 <br>

 ### 1. Open the link below in a new tab.
 Copy all of the code.